As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links.

 Ingredients for Strawberry Sauce & Glaze

-Ingredients for strawberry sauce or glaze with text.
+Ingredients for strawberry sauce with text.

 • Strawberries – Use fresh, ripe strawberries.
 Half of the strawberries are puréed to create a smooth, viscous sauce.
 The other half is halved or cut into big pieces to add texture.